shadpre/3rd_semester_exercises/week34/prg_1_Dapper/README.md

-    //make an upsert
-    //does book with title x exist
     // add author to books authors
     //count number of books author wrote
-    //Select all books on reading list for user with ID X (medium)
+    //Select all books on reading list for user with ID X
-    //Get top 5 books by most added to reading list //hard
+    //Get top 5 books by most added to reading list
     //Get user with most books on their reading list